Issac567/PIC_Bootloader/README.md

 Updating the application device firmware requires the B4J uploader tool, but bootloader must be flashed with MPLAB first:
 1. Connect your target PIC device to your PC.
 2. Open the **B4J Uploader** utility.
-3. Select `Com Port` and click `Open Port`
+3. Select `Com Port` and click `Open Port`.
 4. Select configuration type eg. `16F88` in the combobox
 5. Click `Load Firmware` the `BootLoaderApp16F88.X.production.hex` file generated in the previous step.
 6. Execute the `Flash` command to flash the device.
-It will Erase, Flash and Verify in that order
+It will Erase, Flash and Verify in that order.

 ---